XycYuchenXu/eigTest/README.md

-# eigTest: Approximate and Test Common Eigenvectors
+# eigTest: Jointly Estimate and Test for Common Eigenvectors

 ## Intro & Setup
 This `R` package is developed for testing simultaneous diagonalizability.